vladi-rh/rhoai-genaiops-lab-instructions/docs/1-the-ai-orientation/0-llm-overview.md

 # Understanding LLMs: A Deep Dive

-In Canopy AI, your assistant appears to think quickly and respond naturally.
-But what's actually happening behind the scenes?
-This guide explores the core mechanics that power LLMs during **inference** — the process of turning prompts into meaningful, human-like output.
+In Canopy, your assistant feels fast and natural but what’s really happening behind the scenes?
+This guide breaks down the key mechanics that make large language models (LLMs) work while you're chatting with them.

-We'll focus on the concepts that matter most for real-world deployment in educational settings.
+We'll focus on the concepts that matter most for real-world deployments.

+Use the index below to explore specific topics or revisit areas you'd like to review.

 ## Guide Structure